ctubio/php-proxy-keyserver/README.md

   $ # Download and compose the php proxy with all web interface skins:
   $ cd /var/www
-  $ git clone --recursive ssh://git@github.com/ctubio/php-proxy-keyserver your.domain.name
+  $ git clone ssh://git@github.com/ctubio/php-proxy-keyserver your.domain.name
   $ cd your.domain.name
-  $ composer install
+  $ make install
-  $ cp etc/php-proxy-keyserver.ini.example etc/php-proxy-keyserver.ini

-  $ echo "Set ${PWD}/pub as the DocumentRoot of your domain in your webserver configs."
+  $ make skins

   $ # ProxyPass doesn't need to be configured because PHP supplies the proxy.
   $ # Just validate if your website can search/retrieve/submit pgp public keys.
   $ # Please, feel free to extend or customize as you need the web interface!